slvwagner/R_markdown_utilities/README.md

 # markdown utilities

--  create Rmarkdown from word files
+-  Create automatically a Markdown file from word files (.docx) including the structure of the file (Heading and Title)
--  create table of contents for Rmarkdown files
+-  Create automatically table of contents for Markdown files